mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Tables.md

     });
 ```

-## Handling data in existing tables
+### Handling data in existing tables

-Considering a table `testSchema.testTable` such as the following:
+With a table `testSchema.testTable` such as the following:

 ```
 +------+------+